 How do I save a plant with Septoria leaf spot?
 Once symptoms of Septoria leaf spot appear, control is difficult.
 Thinning of whole plants or removal of selected branches from individual plants may slow the disease by increasing airflow and thus reducing humidity and the length of time that leaves remain wet.
 Fungicides labeled for use on vegetables and containing copper or chlorothalonil may also provide control of Septoria leaf spot if they are carefully applied very early in the course of the disease (before symptoms develop is best) and on a regular basis throughout the rest of the growing season.
 If you decide to use fungicides for disease control, be sure to read and follow all label instructions of the fungicide that you select to ensure that you use the product in the safest and most effective manner possible.

 How do I avoid problems with Septoria leaf spot in the future?
 Septoria leaf spot is best controlled using preventative measures.
-Destroy infested plants by burning or burying them.
+Destroy infested plants by burning (where allowed by local ordinance) or burying them.
 Rotate vegetables to different parts of your garden each year to avoid areas where infested debris (and thus spores of Septoria lycopersici) may be present.
+See University of Wisconsin Garden Facts XHT1210, Using Crop Rotation in the Home Vegetable Garden, for details on this technique.
 Use Septoria leaf spot-resistant tomato varieties whenever possible.
 Increase spacing between plants to increase airflow and decrease humidity and foliage drying time.
 Mulch your garden with approximately one inch of a high quality mulch, but DO NOT overmulch as this can lead to wet soils that can contribute to increased humidity.
 Finally, where the disease has been a chronic problem, use of preventative applications of a copper or chlorothalonil-containing fungicide labeled for use on vegetables may be warranted.